Luas: 2004 to present

 By November 2006, over 50 million journeys had been made on the system.
 Around 90,000 Luas trips are made each day.
 In 2007, 28.4 million journeys were made; there were 27.4 million journeys in 2008 and 25.4 million journeys in 2009.
 To date, the busiest day on Luas was Friday, 21 December 2007 when 145,000 passenger journeys were recorded.

 Luas operates without a state subsidy.
 The service recorded a surplus of €985,000 (€680,000 in 2004) – an achievement well ahead of an anticipated deficit of €2.5 million.

 On Tuesday, 8 December 2009 the Red Line C1 Connolly to Docklands extension opened.
 There are four stops: George's Dock, Mayor Square-NCI, Spencer Dock (serving the new Docklands railway station, approximately 350 m away) and terminating in Point Village, opposite the 3Arena, this extension however bypasses Connolly.
 Construction started at the beginning of June 2007.
 Test runs began on the line in September 2009 before the opening.

 On 16 October 2010, the B1 extension from Sandyford to Cherrywood opened.

+In February 2026, it was revealed that Transdev would lose the concession to operate the Luas later that year, with the new operator being the international consortium KeolisAmey.

 Luas Cross City

 In June 2010, plans to join the two Luas tracks were finalised.
-On 20 May 2011 Dublin City Council made submissions to An Bord Pleanála's Oral Hearing into Line BXD stating that the Planning Authority had a serious area of concern with the overhead conductor system in the historical city centre asking for a wire-free zone.
+On 20 May 2011 Dublin City Council made submissions to An Bord Pleanála's Oral Hearing into Line BXD stating that the planning authority had a serious area of concern with the overhead conductor system in the historical city centre, and asking for a wire-free zone.